Stay up to date

 Third Party Extensions

-This is one of the popular threats facing eCommerce websites.
+This is one of the popular threats facing e-Commerce websites.
 Be sure to install extensions from trusted sources only.
 DO NOT use paid extensions from p2p or torrent websites.
 Do not install any extensions, or software links through suspicious emails.
 Ask for advice on trusted extensions from any security experts you may liaise with.
 We are happy to provide free advice.
 Similarly, any internal APIs or dashboards integrated with the website must be thoroughly reviewed.
-With online retailers, warehouse solutions are often integrated with the corporate environment and the website without due-diligence around the solution in use.
+With online stores, warehouse solutions are often integrated with the corporate environment and the website without due-diligence around the solution in use.

 Secure Hardening Tips

 - Never mix and match any components between the corporate and production environments.
 One environment can act as a bridge for threat actors to attack the other environment.
-For example,, a retailer with an office and remote based web development and marketing teams support the company website hosted in the production environment at a data centre.
+For example,, a retailer with an office and remote-based web development and marketing teams support the company website hosted in the production environment at a data centre.
 For marketing and web development teams, there is direct access available to the website through FTP, SSH, RDP, CMS to transfer data fast and efficiently whenever required.
 In the case of an attack on a marketing employee’s laptop via social engineering/phishing methods, a threat actor may have a direct route into website panel access which could be exploited leading to defacement of the website, information theft or any of the worst scenarios imaginable.
 Implementing a jump box, allocated with secure hardened baselines defined for users, may make the scenario above difficult for threat actors to exploit.

 - Ensure that secure communication protocols such as SSH authentication follow certificate-based authentication and any sensitive information (passcodes, keys, PIN, passwords) are stored in password managers.
 Disable all FTP, clear-text channels in favour of secure equivalents.

 - Follow secure hardening practices on the underlying operating systems such as limiting access to cron.php, patch management, secure configurations of a database, PHP, memory caching systems.
-Refer to our eCommerce cybersecurity service offerings in case you require an independent evaluation.
+Refer to our e-Commerce cybersecurity service offerings in case you require an independent evaluation.

 - Restrict access to admin or non-user areas of the website to trusted IP addresses only.
 This includes SSH ports, CMS panel, administrative and management interfaces.

 - Periodically perform permission reviews on all directories that could pose threats from data leakage perspective.
-In cloud security terminology, insecure S3 configurations in AWS cloud is linked with bucket data leakages leading to data thefts.
+In cloud security terminology, insecure S3 configurations in the AWS cloud is linked with bucket data leakages leading to data thefts.
 In the traditional sense, this could be equivalent of directory listing or insecure permission vulnerabilities.

 Web Application Firewall

 Encryption is more than a certificate on a website.
 It is about ensuring data at rest and data in transit is secure.
-It is considered one of the complex security challenges in eCommerce due to lack of skill-set depth needed to ensure secure encryption configuration.
+It is considered one of the complex security challenges in e-Commerce due to lack of skill-set depth needed to ensure secure encryption configuration.

 Data in transit relates to securing transport channels (HTTP).
 Having a secure SSL/TLS certificate ensures strong gaining user trust and maintaining PCI compliance.
-Data at rest relates to securing data stored in a database.
+Data at rest relates to securing data such as credit card numbers, personal information stored in a database.
 There are privacy regulations (GDPR, DPA 2018, California Consumer Privacy Act) applicable to the businesses based on the location and processing guidelines, these must be followed to avoid fines.
 Ensure that no sensitive information is stored unless necessary for business purposes, for instance, use username and passwords instead of storing user’s National Insurance or Social Security numbers.
 If such PII (Personally Identifiable Information) is not needed, do not collect it.
 Where required, use strong encryption schemes such as one-way hashing and salts to force uniqueness and increasing passwords complexity.
 Salting is a way of adding random data to ensure a unique hash output even if two input are the same.

 Logging and Monitoring